gchang12/Learn-Vim/ch08_registers.md

 Ctrl-R =1+1
 ```

-You can also get the values from any register via the expression register when appended with `@`.
+You can also get the values from any register via the expression register when you prepend `@` to the register name.
 If you wish to get the text from register a:

 ```
 "=@a
 ```

-Then press `<Enter>`, then `p`.
+Press `<Enter>`, then `p`.
 Similarly, to get values from register a while in insert mode:

 ```
 Ctrl-r =@a
 ```

-Expression is a vast topic in Vim, so I will only cover the basics here.
-I will address expressions in more details in later Vimscript chapters.
+Expressions are a vast topic in Vim, so I will only cover the basics here.
+I will address expressions in more detail in later Vimscript chapters.

 ## The Selection Registers